-Children's, families and young people's ministry
+Children, families and young people's ministry

-We know we have to become an outward looking parish but we need help doing it.
-We are hoping our new Rector might have had experience of working in a parish with a large diverse, demographic and will help us explore many different ideas so that we can meet the needs of our children, young families and young people in our parish.
+We know we have to become a more outward looking parish but we need help doing it.
+We are hoping our new Rector might have some experience of working in a parish with a large, diverse demographic and will help us explore many different ideas so that we can meet the needs of our children, young families and young people in our parish.